 Today, farming produces far more food and nutrients than Mother Nature can balance causing excess nutrients to build up and infiltrate our freshwater.

 High levels of fertilizer from farming will cause excess phosphorus (P) and nitrogen (N) to go unused and settle in the soil; building up over time.
-As Infiltration takes place, the phosphorus (also known as legacy phosphorus) and nitrogen are then carried by groundwater into our water system, acting as catalysts for algal bloom growth.

 of all surface water comes from groundwater carrying nutrients causing harmful algal blooms.
 It is a vicious cycle in need of balance.